Compass/compass-rails/README.md

 Note that the `compass init` step is optional if you have a project running Rails 3.0 or greater.

+## Upgrading existing rails projects using Compass to CompassRails

+First and foremost, follow the installation instructions above.

+CompassRails uses the rails convention for stylesheet locations even in older versions of rails that do not use the assets pipeline.
+If you have your stylesheets already in `app/stylesheets`, you have two choices:

+1. Move your stylesheets to `app/assets/stylesheets`.
+2. Configure your project to look in `app/assets/stylesheets` by setting `config.compass.sass_dir = "app/stylesheets"` in your rails
+configuration or by setting `sass_dir = "app/stylesheets"` in your
+compass configuration file.

 ## Configuration

 If you have a compass configuration file (recommended) then you can